Cato Reef: Cato Island

-Cato Island, is a small oval-shaped island lying approximately 375 km east of Gladstone, Queensland and about 270 km east-southeast of the southern end of the Great Barrier Reef.
+Cato Island, is a small oval-shaped island lying approximately 375 km east of Gladstone, Queensland, and about 270 km east-southeast of the southern end of the Great Barrier Reef.
 This island is approximately 115 km south of Bird Islet, a part of the east end of the Wreck Reefs.

 The island is a mound of coral debris and grit 5.8 m high, covered in grass and creepers up to 1 m high.
 An automatic weather station, with two radio masts and a silver-painted hut, stands on the island's northeast end.
-The island is almost entirely surrounded by reefs: three narrow boat passages cross the reefs on the northern side.
-The best entrance is the center one, located 350 m north of the eastern end of Cato Island; it has a conspicuous rock at half tide on its eastern side.
+The island is almost entirely surrounded by reefs; three narrow boat passages cross the reefs on the northern side.
+The best entrance is the centre one, located 350 m north of the eastern end of Cato Island; it has a conspicuous rock at half tide on its eastern side.

 The island lies on the western end of an oval-shaped reef enclosing a lagoon.
 The lagoon contains numerous coral heads.
 The sea breaks over the reef in all weather.
 The reef lies on Cato Bank, which falls away steeply on all sides.

 The coral reefs are built on the top of a large shield volcano, produced by eruptions of the Tasmantid Seamount Chain.